-The following assumptions were used in performing the IFRS liability adequacy test as at 31 December 2021 (for the assumptions that were adjusted in the current year also the assumptions from the previous year are presented):
+The following assumptions were used in performing the IFRS liability adequacy test as at 31 December 2022 (for the assumptions that were adjusted in the current year also the assumptions from the previous year are presented):

 - Discount rate: derived from the (bid price) swap curve.
-The curve converges to the Ultimate Forward Rate (UFR) based on the Smith-Wilson method in accordance with Solvency II including an Ultimate Forward Rate as set for Solvency II reporting which for the financial year 2021 converges after the 20 years point (last liquid point) to 3.60% (2020: 3.75%) in 40 years. - Profit allocation is in accordance with the applicable profit-sharing arrangements and the company's decisions regarding discretionary profit sharing. - Cost allocation and distribution of efficiency gains based on internal assessment in line with assumptions used for Solvency II technical provisions. - Projected mortality probability data for the entire population based on Prognose Model AG 2020 (same as in 2020) adjusted for experience on each portfolio based on both external and internal research. - Lapse and early surrender data based on internal research. - Inflation rate: derived from market data. - Cost inflation consists for around 75% out of expected salary increases, taking into account the agreements in the Collective Labour Agreements (CLA) and for 25% the inflation of other costs and the price inflation curve with an instantaneous 2% UFR from last liquid point 20 years onwards. - Cost of capital rate: 4% (2020: 4%).
+The curve converges to the Ultimate Forward Rate (UFR) based on the Smith-Wilson method in accordance with Solvency II including an Ultimate Forward Rate as set for Solvency II reporting which for the financial year 2022 converges after the 20 years point (last liquid point) to 3.45% (2021: 3.60%) in 40 years. - Profit allocation is in accordance with the applicable profit-sharing arrangements and the company's decisions regarding discretionary profit-sharing. - Cost allocation and distribution of efficiency gains based on internal assessment in line with assumptions used for Solvency II technical provisions. - Projected mortality probability data for the entire population based on Prognose Model AG 2022 (Prognose Model AG 2020 in 2021) adjusted for experience on each portfolio based on internal research. - Lapse and early surrender data based on internal research. - Inflation rate: derived from market data. - Cost inflation consists for around 75% out of expected salary increases, taking into account the agreements in the Collective Labour Agreements (CLA) and for 25% the inflation of other costs and the price inflation curve with an instantaneous 2% UFR from last liquid point 20 years onwards. - Cost of capital rate: 4% (2021: 4%).